Mo-Khalifa96/Machine-Learning-for-Predictive-Pricing/README.md

 ## Quick Access
 **For a quick access to the program, you can click on either of the links below.
 The first one renders the project ready for viewing whilst the second enables you to both view the code and also interact with it.
-Both links will direct you to a Jupyter notebook with the code and its resulting output, segregated and organized into seperate blocks and provided with in-depth explanations or conclusions.
-If you wish to execute the code or reproduce the analysis results from the second link, make sure to run the first two cells, which will allow you install and import all the Python packages that will be used across the project.
+Both links will direct you to a Jupyter notebook with the code and its resulting output, segregated and organized into separate blocks and provided with in-depth explanations or conclusions.
+If you wish to execute the code or reproduce the analysis results from the second link, make sure to run the first two cells, which will allow you to install and import all the Python packages that will be used across the project.
 To run any given block of code, you have to simply select the cell and click on the 'Run' icon on the notebook toolbar.**
 <br>